SamStudio8/samstudio8.github.io.off/_posts/2015-04-21-the-story-so-far-p1.md

 ```

 It just adds up.
 To be exact, both input files span 781,860,356 lines each -- meaning around
 781MB of storage is used merely for newlines alone!
-It takes `wc` 90 seconds to count lines,
+It takes `wc` 90 seconds to just count lines,
 these files aren't small at all!